spenthil/IgnoreVideoClick/README.md

 # IgnoreVideoClicks

-Avoids undesired pausing when a gaze tracker sends a click event to the video element.
+Chrome extension to avoid undesired pausing when a gaze tracker sends a click event to the video element.